engaging refugee audiences

 ‘It was an amazing experience for the boys and they were so absorbed in the events of the evening.
 It was fantastic for them to have the chance to go up on stage and meet the cast.
 It was so encouraging for them to meet guys who had similar stories and see these acted out with frankness, positivity and a good laugh!
 We hadn't been too sure what to expect, including me, but it exceeded our expectations and we had the time of our lives.’
 (Secondary School teacher)

-We encourage refugee groups to visit our ‘Workshops’ page to find out how Phosphoros Theatre could work with your group.
+We encourage refugee groups to visit our ‘book a workshop’ page to find out how Phosphoros Theatre could work with your group.